-Our automated manufacturing and state of the art design systems allows an almost unlimited range of options that cannot be completely offered on our website.
+Our automated manufacturing and state-of-the-art design systems allow an almost unlimited range of options that cannot be completely offered on our website.
 We do however have limitations in the way we manufacture to allow us to make a product that can be assembled by a reasonably competent DIY’er.
 However, in some cases, we may offer different solutions to your request that in our experience may prove a better route to your finished project.
 If these suggestions are not suitable or you feel that you will be unable to perform the tasks that we suggest, you should consult with a trade professional that may be able to help.

-7.0) Orders placed on our website are either paid at point of order or placed as an ‘omit’ payment or ‘quotation’ order.
+7.0) Orders placed on our website are either paid at the point of order or placed as an ‘omit’ payment or ‘quotation’ order.
 Depending upon the type of order it is our policy to only start production scheduling and manufacture after full payment is made.
-It should be pointed out that in all cases both the design and price needs to be approved before manufacture starts.
-However, in orders placed and paid for from our website, scheduling takes place immediately during working hours and design approval will not usually hold production unless major omissions or changes are required.
+It should be pointed out that in all cases both the design and price need to be approved before manufacture starts.
+However, in orders placed and paid for from our website, the approval stage will be the accepted start of your lead time schedule.,

 We no longer accept payments by cheque for any orders.